data-lessons/SQL-business/_episodes/03-sql-aggregation.md

 ## The `HAVING` keyword

+You can make the query more readable by using `AS` in your query to rename a column.
+For example, in the above query, we can call the `COUNT(*)` by another name, like `num_invoices`.

-In the previous episode, we have seen the keyword `WHERE`, allowing to filter the results according to some criteria.
+In the previous episode, we have seen the keyword `WHERE`, allowing us to filter the results according to some criteria.
 SQL offers a mechanism to filter the results based on **aggregate functions**, through the `HAVING` keyword.

-If you use `AS` in your query to rename a column, `HAVING` you can use this information to make the query more readable.
-For example, in the above query, we can call the `COUNT(*)` by another name, like `num_invoices`.

 For example, we can request to only return information about stores that has more than 1000 invoices.